Check out our recap video from the 2017 event to see what CHRD is all about

-The Children’s Hospital Research Institute of Manitoba is proud to be hosting the 14th Annual Child Health Research Days (CHRD).
-This year’s theme is Protecting the Future: How the Environment Impacts Child Health.
+The Children’s Hospital Research Institute of Manitoba is proud to be hosting the 15th Annual Child Health Research Days (CHRD).
+This year’s theme is Navigating the Information Avalanche.

 CHRD is an exciting and unique event focused on innovative child health research happening in Manitoba, Canada, and around the world.
 Attendees will have the opportunity to hear from internationally acclaimed speakers on a range of pertinent topics; network and collaborate with fellow researchers; participate in workshops and discussion sessions; and learn about exciting advancements in the future of child health from our trainees.

 CHRD provides a stimulating educational environment for both researchers and trainees, with opportunities for trainees to participate in poster sessions and the Dr. GoodBear’s Den oral competition.

-The first evening of CHRD is open to the general public, and this year will feature internationally renowned scientist and public speaker, Dr. Michael Skinner.
+The second evening of CHRD is open to the general public, and this year will feature internationally renowned public speaker, Timothy Caulfield.
 Click here for more information.

 About this year’s theme

 About the Children’s Hospital Research Institute of Manitoba

 The Children’s Hospital Research Institute of Manitoba (CHRIM) was established in 2001.
 CHRIM is the research division of the Children’s Hospital Foundation of Manitoba.
 At the Institute, more than 270 world-class pediatric medical researchers, technical staff, students, and support staff are involved in over $10 million of research and clinical trial activity each year.
 CHRIM is the only research facility dedicated exclusively to pediatric research in the prairie provinces.